AutomationML/AMLEngine2.1/Documentation/Aml.Engine.AmlObjects/ExternalDataReference/DocumentElements.md

 ExternalDataReference.DocumentElements Method
 =============================================
-AutomationML 2.1 APIGets all Internal Element Children from the specified internal element which are document elements.
+Gets all Internal Element Children from the specified internal element which are document elements.

   **Namespace:**  [Aml.Engine.AmlObjects][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)